jrladd/info_overload/_pages/assignments.md

 taxonomy: assignments
 ---

 On this page you'll find the main assignments for our course.
 The weekly [workshop assignments are on their own page](/info_overload/workshops).
-Here you'll find the two short papers and the final project.
+Here you'll find prompts for the midterm paper and the final project.